Follow these Container Vegetable Garden Design Ideas to maximize harvest and make your edible garden less boring.

 Finding fresh, exotic veggies like Black tomatoes, Romanesco Broccoli, Mexican Sour Gherkin, Dragon Carrot, Red Perilla, and Thai Basil can be a tough job at the supermarket–so why not grow them at your home?

 If your garden doesn’t get all the sunlight it needs, DIY a movable garden, which is basically a raised bed on wheels.
 This way, you can grow vegetables and move them around accordingly, where they get the right sun exposure to thrive well.

 Check out some amazing movable garden ideas here

 22. Save Space by Making a Herb Tower

 Yes!
 You read that right!
-You can grow herbs in a tower form to save space and plant multiple of them together.
+You can grow not just herbs but some leafy greens as well in a tower form to save space and plant multiple of them together.